ecmwf/atlas-docs/README.md

 - Python version 3.6 or higher
 - Doxygen version 1.8.17 or higher
-- LaTeX, optional: Recommended for rendering maths
+- LaTeX, ghostscript optional: Recommended for rendering maths

 Generate and view documentation
 -------------------------------